zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

   **Action:**

   Review the static API definition directories and their setup.
 The static definition directories are specified as a launch parameter to a Discovery service jar.
-The property key is: `apiml.discovery.staticApiDefinitionsDirectories`
+The property key is: `apiml.discovery.staticApiDefinitionsDirectories`.

 ### ZWEAD701E